 What can be more purposeful for a warrior than working for the U.S. Navy SEALs?
 The opportunity to eliminate the world’s most malevolent terrorists can be very motivating.

-Though your organization may not be as culturally powerful as Google or the Navy SEALs, can you can develop a “big vision purpose” and get your team behind it?
-Try using the 7 question technique introduced in the Authentic Leadership lesson to unlock your organizations big vision purpose.
+Though your organization may not be as culturally powerful as Google or the Navy SEALs, you can develop a “big vision purpose” and get your team behind it?
+Use the future me visualization with your core team to unlock your organizations’ big vision purpose.
 What is it you do best?
 Why does that add value?
 What is most meaningful about what you do?
-Ask good questions and don’t settle for any vision that isn’t super clear and inspiring to the entire team.
-Then enshrine this in action by aligning the organizations systems and structures to support and reward movement toward the vision.
+Ask these questions and don’t settle for any vision that isn’t super clear and inspiring to the entire team.
+Then enshrine this in action by aligning the organizations’ systems and structures to support and reward movement toward the vision.

-I believe if the organization can align to support authentic teams through semi-autonomous decision making, the opportunity for mastery, and a big vision purpose, they will create the conditions for teams and individuals to flourish and perform at stunning levels.
+Organizations that align to support authentic teams through autonomous decision making, the opportunity for mastery and a big vision purpose perform at stunning levels.